 - High levels of iodine can cause thyroid dysfunction by shutting down the glands completely.

 - Excess iodine symptoms include headaches, vomiting, mouth sores, metallic taste in mouth, swollen salivary glands and rashes.
-This happens when supplements like kelp or pills are taken which release a huge burst of iodine in a short period.
+This happens when consuming supplements such as kelp or pills which release a huge burst of iodine in a short period.

 - The recommended daily allowance (RDA) of iodine is approximately 150 microgram per day.
 One tablespoon of iodized salt contains almost 300 microgram.